 Discrepancy-theoretic approaches to sparsification.
 The use of discrepancy-theoretic techniques for spectral sparsification has been carried out in several prior works.
 First, [RR20] showed how to use matrix variance bounds in undirected graphs with the partial coloring framework of [Rot17] to construct linear-sized sparsifiers.
-Subsequently, this partial coloring-based sparsification algorithm was sped up to run in nearly-linear time by [JRT24] and [STZ24] showed how to adapt these techniques to the Eulerian sparsification setting, by using an improved analysis of the matrix variance induced by algorithms using short cycle decompositions.
+Subsequently, this partial coloring-based sparsification algorithm was sped up to run in nearly-linear time by [JRT23] and [STZ24] showed how to adapt these techniques to the Eulerian sparsification setting, by using an improved analysis of the matrix variance induced by algorithms using short cycle decompositions.

-Our strongest existential sparsification result (cf. Theorems 1.2, 6.1) follows the discrepancy-based partial coloring approach to sparsification pioneered in these works, combining it with our new matrix variance bounds via ER decomposition (Lemma 5.3) instead of short cycles, as was done in [STZ24].
-Recently, concurrent and independent work of [LWZ24] gave a derandomized partial colouring framework for spectral sparsification using the "deterministic discrepancy walk" approach from [PV23], and applied it to obtain polynomial-time deterministic Eulerian sparsifiers satisfying a stronger notion of spectral approximation known as "singular value

-(SV) approximation" [APPSV23].
+Our strongest existential sparsification result (cf. Theorems 4, 26) follows the discrepancy-based partial coloring approach to sparsification pioneered in these works, combining it with our new matrix variance bounds via ER decomposition (Lemma 19) instead of short cycles, as was done in [STZ24].
+Recently, concurrent and independent work of [LWZ24] gave a derandomized partial colouring framework for spectral sparsification using the "deterministic discrepancy walk" approach from [PV23], and applied it to obtain polynomial-time deterministic Eulerian sparsifiers satisfying a stronger notion of spectral approximation known as "singular value (SV) approximation" [APPSV23].
 This result of [LWZ24] complements, but is largely orthogonal to, our results: it yields directed sparsifiers with larger sparsities and runtimes than ours, but which satisfy stronger notions of sparsification (i.e., SV sparsification) and are obtained deterministically.

+1.4 Roadmap

-1.4 Roadmap In Section 2, we introduce notation and useful technical tools used throughout the paper.
+In Section 2, we introduce notation and useful technical tools used throughout the paper.
 In Section 3 we then provide a technical overview of the rest of the paper.
 Next, we give our effective resistance decomposition algorithm in Section 4, a key building block in our sparsification methods.
 In Section 5, we then show how to take advantage of this decomposition by proving a new matrix variance bound for directed edge Laplacians after an electric projection.
 Crucially, this bound is parameterized by the effective resistance diameter of decomposition pieces.

 The remainder of the paper contains applications of our sparsification framework.
-In Section 6, we prove Theorem 1.2, our result with the tightest sparsity guarantees.
-In Section 7, we prove Theorem 1.1, which obtains a significantly improved runtime at the cost of slightly worse sparsity.
+In Section 6, we prove Theorem 4, our result with the tightest sparsity guarantees.
+In Section 7, we prove Theorem 2, which obtains a significantly improved runtime at the cost of slightly worse sparsity.
 In Section 8, we combine our sparsification methods with existing reductions in the literature and overview additional applications of our algorithms for directed graph primitives.
+Finally, in Section 9, we show how to apply our sparsification subroutines to design state-of-the-art graphical spectral sketches, proving Theorem 5 and an extension to Eulerian graphs that we introduce.